I Was Lost for 42 Years

 I started coming to church more, because I really wanted a change of life.
 I met many good friends at church who cared about my spiritual life.
 I started to feel God calling me through every Sunday message and began reading Bible verses on my phone.
 Then I started reading the Old Testament on a daily basis.
 I would pray and ask God to change my life, but the devil would interrupt my praying by putting thoughts into my head: “You can’t become a Christian until you quit smoking and drinking.”

-One Sunday I was asked by a sweet but very determined lady to come over for lunch and have a Bible study with her.
+One Sunday I was asked by a sweet, but very determined lady to come over for lunch and have a Bible study with her.
 After declining many times, I realized how prideful I was and finally consented to go.
-I knew and agreed to everything she pointed out in the Bible but I was confused about why God was not answering my prayers.
-She told me ask God to show me what I was doing wrong.
+I knew and agreed to everything she pointed out in the Bible, but I was confused about why God was not answering my prayers.
+She told me to ask God to show me what I was doing wrong.
 I never thought to just ask God to point out my sin.
-Then one verse hit me hard: Luke 6:46 “Why do you call me Lord, Lord, and don’t do what I say?”
+Then one verse hit me hard: Luke 6:46, “Why call ye me Lord, Lord, and do not the things which I say?”
 That was exactly what I was doing!
 I was convicted from that verse.
 I started to hate my worldly life style.
-I realized I had to come to Christ first and He would change me; I just couldn’t do it on my own.
-I learned I could not love the flesh (worldly lifestyle) and God at the same time, for God is a loving but a jealous God.
+I realized I had to come to Christ first, and He would change me; I just couldn’t do it on my own.
+I learned I could not love the flesh (worldly lifestyle) and God at the same time, for God is a loving, but a jealous God.
 (Deuteronomy 6:15)

-I now love God and his Word and his church so much!
-I wake up in the morning and I am filled with the love of God in my heart and I want to share my story with all my unbelieving friends and family.
+I now love God and His Word and His church so much!
+I wake up in the morning, and I am filled with the love of God in my heart, and I want to share my story with all my unbelieving friends and family.
 Now I can say it is well with my soul!
 God can change your life if you put all your trust in Him and repent of your sins.
 God does not want you to go to hell.
-“Seek ye the LORD while he may be found, call ye upon him while he is near.”
+“Seek ye the LORD while He may be found, call ye upon Him while He is near.”
+(Isaiah 55:6)